CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Related Work

-\paragraph{Cardinality estimators.} Various approaches have been proposed to improve the accuracy of cardinality estimators.
-Han et al.~\cite{han2021cardinality} comprehensively evaluated various algorithms for cardinality estimation, which describes some of the subsequent important approaches.
+\paragraph{Cardinality estimation.} Various cardinality-estimation techniques have been proposed.
+Han \etal~\cite{han2021cardinality} comprehensively evaluated various algorithms for cardinality estimation, of which we describe important ones below.
 PostgreSQL~\cite{postgresql} and MultiHist~\cite{poosala1997selectivity} applied one-dimensional and multi-dimensional histograms to estimate cardinality.
 Similarly, UniSample~\cite{leis2017cardinality, zhao2018random} and WJSample~\cite{li2016wander} used sampling-based methods to estimate cardinality.
 Apart from these traditional approaches, machine learning-based methods have gained attention recently.
-MSCN~\cite{kipf2018learned, naru}, LW-XGB~\cite{dutt2019selectivity}, and UAE-Q~\cite{wu2021unified} used deep neural networks, classic lightweight regression models and deep auto-regression models to learn to map each query to its estimated cardinality directly.
-In addition, NeuroCard~\cite{neurocard}, BayesCard~\cite{wu2020bayescard}, DeepDB~\cite{deepdb}, and FSPN~\cite{wu2020fspn, zhu2020flat} utilized deep auto-regression models and three probabilistic graphical models BN, SPN, and FSPN to predicate the data distribution for cardinality estimation. \method is a black-box technique that could, in principle, be applied to any cardinality estimator.
-However, we believe that fixing issues in learning-based estimators might be challenging.
+MSCN~\cite{kipf2018learned, naru}, LW-XGB~\cite{dutt2019selectivity}, and UAE-Q~\cite{wu2021unified} used deep neural networks, classic lightweight regression models, and deep auto-regression models to learn to map each query directly to its estimated cardinality.
+In addition, NeuroCard~\cite{neurocard}, BayesCard~\cite{wu2020bayescard}, DeepDB~\cite{deepdb}, and FSPN~\cite{wu2020fspn, zhu2020flat} utilized deep auto-regression models and three probabilistic graphical models BN, SPN, and FSPN to predict the data distribution for cardinality estimation. \method is a black-box technique that could, in principle, be applied to any cardinality estimator.
+However, we believe that finding relevant issues in learning-based estimators that can be fixed might be challenging.